Richard E. Petty: Awards and honors

 In 1999, he was named as distinguished scientist-lecturer for the American Psychological Association.
 In 2000 Petty received the award for Distinguished Scientific Contributions to Consumer Psychology from the Society for Consumer Psychology.
-In 2001 he received the Donald T. Campbell Award for Distinguished Scientific Contributions to Social Psychology from the Society for Personality and Social Psychology.
-Petty is a fellow in the American Association for the Advancement of Science, the American Psychological Association, and the Association for Psychological Science.
+In 2000 he received the Donald T. Campbell Award for Distinguished Scientific Contributions to Social Psychology from the Society for Personality and Social Psychology.
+In 2015 he received the Distinguished Scientific Contribution award from the Society of Experimental Social Psychology, and in 2024 he received the Distinguished Scientific Contribution award from the American Psychological Association.
+Petty is a fellow in the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science, the American Academy of Arts and Sciences, and was most recently elected to the National Academy of Sciences.

 Petty served as editor of the SPSP journal, Personality and Social Psychology Bulletin, and as associate editor for the APA journal, Emotion, and on the editorial boards of the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, the Personality and Social Psychology Review, the Journal of Consumer Psychology, and Media Psychology.
 In 2002 Petty served as president of the Midwestern Psychological Association and in 2009 he served as president of the Society for Personality and Social Psychology.

+For 2024 he was awarded the BBVA Foundation Frontiers of Knowledge Award in the category "Social Sciences".